microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 DeepSpeed Chat is evolving fast to accommodate the increasing demand for system-level acceleration support for training/finetuning as well as serving emerging models.
 Please stay tuned with our upcoming milestones at [Roadmap](#-deepspeed-chats-roadmap-).

-A summary of V1.0 DeepSpeed Chat release includes:
+A summary of DeepSpeed Chat includes:

 + **DeepSpeed Chat**: a complete end-to-end three-stage OpenAI InstructGPT training strategy with Reinforcement Learning Human Feedback (RLHF), to generate high-quality ChatGPT-style models from users’ favorite pre-trained large language model checkpoints;
 + **DeepSpeed Hybrid Engine**: A new system support for fast, affordable and scalable RLHF training at All Scales.
 It is built upon your favorite DeepSpeed's system capability such as ZeRO technologies and DeepSpeed-Inference;